Disentangling tensor product structures: Introduction

 Our aim is to contribute to this growing literature with a new perspective.
 It is well-known that one can always find a TPS such that the entanglement properties of any pure state can be tailored \cite{liu2004relative, harshman2011observables}.
 In addition, for a general time-evolving quantum state, one can trivially construct a time-evolving TPS that ‘follows’ the state so that no entanglement ever occur \cite{schwindt2012nothing}.
 In this paper, we propose to go further and ask the following question: given a time-evolving quantum state, can we find a \textit{fixed} TPS that ‘disentangles’ the whole evolution?
 This problem is partly motivated by some considerations of \cite[\S8.2]{franzmann2024or}, namely that entanglement might bear some similarities with gravity, \textit{i.e.} a phenomenon that appear when choosing a ‘wrong’ TPS, respectively a ‘wrong’ (non-inertial) set of coordinates.

-We start with some definitions and a proper statement of the problem in \S\ref{definitions}.
-An explicit constructive example of a disentangling TPS is given in \S\ref{existence} in the case of a C-NOT gate evolution between two qbits.
-It turns out that this example contradicts Tegmark's ‘Diagonality theorem‘ claimed in \cite{tegmark2015consciousness}, and we explain in Remark \ref{tegmark} why the latter's proof fails.
-Finally, we show in \S\ref{non-existence} that what could be achieved in the C-NOT gate example is impossible in most cases.
+We start with some definitions and a proper statement of the problem in Sec. \ref{definitions}.
+An explicit constructive example of a disentangling TPS is given in Sec. \ref{existence} in the case of a C-NOT gate evolution between two qbits.
+Next, we show in Sec. \ref{non-existence} that what could be achieved in the C-NOT gate example is impossible in most cases.
+Finally, we explore in Sec. \ref{hamiltonian} the same problem from the point of view of the Hamiltonian.